festvox/datasets-CMU_Wilderness/README.md

 A dataset of over 700 different languages providing audio, aligned text and word pronunciations.
 On average each language provides around 20 hours of sentence-lengthed transcriptions.
-Data is mined from New Testaments from http://www.bible.is/
+Data is mined from read New Testaments from http://www.bible.is/

 List of Languages with relative scores of accuracy of alignment